-A friend of mind once said it’s too bad we can’t bottle the placebo effect and sell it.
+A friend of mine once said it’s too bad we can’t bottle the placebo effect and sell it.
 In tests against pharmaceutical drugs – and other treatments, too – the placebo (usually a sugar pill) often performs better.

-Now the idea of using placebos as a therapy is starting to shake things up among medical researchers.
+Now, the idea of using placebos as a therapy is starting to shake things up among medical researchers.

 This safe, cheap alternative to pricey prescriptions has now been proven useful for relieving back pain and migraines (and for pain relief in general).
-It also speeds recovery from surgery, eases anxiety, lifts depression, and occasionally relieves irritable bowel syndrome, hives, rhinitis, insomnia and other conditions.
+It also speeds recovery from surgery, eases anxiety, lifts depression, and occasionally relieves irritable bowel syndrome, hives, rhinitis, insomnia, and other conditions.

 Could placebos be the new miracle drug?
 Let’s take a look. . .

 Placebos are what have often been called “dummy” pills.
 They don’t contain any medicine.
-In medical research the idea is that the participants in a drug trial don’t know whether they’re getting the drug -- or nothing at all.
-That way researchers can tell if the changes they experience are “all in their heads.”
+In medical research, the idea is that the participants in a drug trial don’t know whether they’re getting the drug -- or nothing at all.
+That way, researchers can tell if the changes they experience are “all in their heads.”

-So how can placebos offer relief when they don’t include an “active” ingredient?
+So, how can placebos offer relief when they don’t include an “active” ingredient?

 Good question.
 And researchers are frantically trying to figure out an answer.